By Kate Tietje

 Basically, if your liver isn’t functioning, there are a lot of possible problems that can happen!
 And no matter what issues you are addressing, if you don’t support your liver, they won’t be as effective.

-For example.
-Many people make this detox mistake — leading to cleanses or special diets causing more harm than good.
+For example, many people make the detox mistake of focusing on cleanses or special diets causing more harm than good.

 How to Support the Liver